-- j.
-The medical conditions policy is understood and supported by the whole school and local health community. - The term 'parent' implies any person or body with parental responsibility such as foster parent, carer, guardian or local authority.
+j.
+The medical conditions policy is understood and supported by the whole school and local health community.

 2. This school's medical conditions policy has been drawn up in consultation with range of stakeholders within both the school and health settings